 Is a factor calculated for the purposes of determining the portions of a Scheduling Coordinator's relevant Dispatch Instruction actually delivered based on the meter, taking into consideration the resource's metered energy.
-The factor is calculated as follows: The factor is bounded by 1 or 0, and is the ratio of the resource's (a) Metered Energy minus Day-Ahead Scheduled Energy minus Standard Ramping minus Real-Time Self-Scheduled Energy, and (b) total Expected Energy minus Day-Ahead Scheduled Energy minus Standard Ramping minus Real-Time Self-Scheduled Energy.
+The factor is calculated as follows: The factor is bounded by 1 or 0, and is the ratio of the resource's (a) Metered Energy minus Day-Ahead Scheduled Energy minus Standard Ramping minus Real-Time Self-Scheduled Energy minus Day-Ahead Scheduled Energy minus Standard Ramping minus Real-Time Self-Scheduled Energy.
+For resources committed in pumping mode in real-time, the calculation in b) will effectively lead to the equivalent of real-time pumping energy.

-Attachment B - Marked Tariff California Independent System Operator Corporation Fifth Replacement FERC Electric Tariff March 18, 2011
+Attachment B - Marked Tariff California Independent System Operator Corporation Fifth Replacement FERC Electric Tariff March 25, 2011